Govind-Patwal/Bikesharing/README.md

     **Image 6 (below)**
     ![](Images/CountofTrips_by_weekdays.png)
     **Observation/Description:**
-    * This matches our analysis of peak hours in a day.
+    * This matches our analysis of peak hours in a day (point 3)
     * In the morning, the peak hours are betwen 7-10 AM and post noon, the peak hours are 5-8 PM, presumably becaused of office commuters.
     * Weekdays were usually busier than weekends
     * Thursday as the busiest day